Skip to main content

 Profitability depends on hardware, electricity costs, and competition on the network.
 The minimal implementation provided is not expected to be competitive for generating significant revenue.
 It serves primarily as a reference for developers building optimized proving implementations.

-How much $PROVE token do I need to stake?
+How much $PROVE do I need to stake?

 You need to stake at least 1000 $PROVE tokens to be eligible to bid for proofs on the Sepolia testnet.
 The staking requirements may change.